eli-jordan/tagless-final-jam/docs/1_Arithmetic.md

 # Arithmetic Expressions

 Tagless final can be thought of as an alternative way to encode the [interpreter pattern](https://en.wikipedia.org/wiki/Interpreter_pattern).
-The traditional encoding (is scala at least) is to define the set of operations in your language as an Algebraic Data Type ([ADT](https://en.wikipedia.org/wiki/Algebraic_data_type))
+The traditional encoding (in scala at least) is to define the set of operations in your language as an Algebraic Data Type ([ADT](https://en.wikipedia.org/wiki/Algebraic_data_type))

-For example, we can define a set of operation that allow a counter to be incremented or decremented.
+For example, we can define a set of operations that allow a counter to be incremented or decremented.

 ```scala
 sealed trait Counter